Radin Yeshiva: Origins

 Although at the time Raduń was practically an isolated village, away from undesirable urban distractions and an ideal location for establishing a place of Torah study, living conditions were difficult.
 This meant that the chances of garnering enough local financial support to run a large and prosperous institution were low.
-This led the Chofetz Chaim to send some boys to other yeshivas, which also had better facilities, and keep the enrolment limited.
+This led the Chofetz Chaim to send some boys to other yeshivas, which also had better facilities, and keep the enrollment limited.
 The students of the yeshivas made do with sleeping on the benches in the study hall and were referred to as "perushim" because they separated themselves from worldly luxuries and immersed themselves in study of Torah.
 From the start meals weren't provided at the yeshiva and students were allocated to various homes in the village where they were given meals.
 It was when the Chofetz Chaim felt that this set up was not befitting of yeshiva students that he abolished the so-called "teg-essen" and went about arranging a house to house food collection.
 The collected food would then be distributed among the students.
 After some time a kitchen was opened by the wife of the Chofetz Chaim and she together with other women would collect provisions and cook meals which were served to the students in the yeshiva building.

 The yeshiva remained small in number until 1883 when the Chofetz Chaim took on his son-in-law Rabbi Hersh Levinson as an assistant to help carry the burden running the yeshiva.
 After his appointment, the yeshiva expanded and the conditions improved.
 In 1900 Rabbi Moshe Landynski, an alumnus of the Volozhin Yeshiva, was appointed rosh yeshiva.
 At later stages two other deans were in turn appointed: Rabbi Yitzchak Maltzon, who eventually settled in Jerusalem, and Rabbi Baruch Ish Alaksot, who later became a rosh yeshiva in Slabodka Yeshiva.
 Rabbi Eliezer Lufet also served as mashgiach ruchani for a short period.